-Telemetry tags will be implanted into select fish species as part of other components of the Hydro's Site C Fisheries and Aquatic Habitat Monitoring Program and monitored by the Site C Acoustic Telemetry Array System (Task 2d of the Site C Reservoir Tributaries Fish Community and Spawning Monitoring Program; Mon-1b).
+Telemetry tags will be implanted into select fish species as part of other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program and monitored by the Site C Fish Movement Assessment (Task 2d of the Site C Reservoir Tributaries Fish Community and Spawning Monitoring Program; Mon-1b).
 Some of the telemetry tags used by other programs will have depth sensors with sub-metre resolution, allowing the precise tracking of vertical movements (i.e., depths) of these fish.
 Vertical and horizontal fish tracking data can be compared with TDG measurements to assess potential exposure of fish to high TDG levels, and, therefore, the potential for GBD and impacts on fish health.
-For planning, the costs associated with interpreting and analyzing these data regarding TDG are covered by this Program; however, costs associated with implanting and monitoring the movements of these tags are covered under other components of the Hydro's Site C Fisheries and Aquatic Habitat Monitoring Program.
+For planning, the costs associated with interpreting and analyzing these data regarding TDG are covered by this program; however, costs associated with implanting and monitoring the movements of these tags are covered under other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.

 All fish collected under the Peace River Fish Community Monitoring Program (Mon-2) and the Site C Fishway Effectiveness Monitoring Program (Mon-13) will be inspected for signs of GBD.
-These data will be provided to this Program for consideration during analyses.
+These data will be provided to this program for consideration during analyses.

 Task 3.
 Data Analysis.
 Analyses to be conducted under Tasks 2a and 2b are briefly described below.
-For all tasks, data collected under other components of the Site C Fisheries and Aquatic Habitat Monitoring Program will be incorporated into analyses and discussion, when appropriate.
+For all tasks, data collected under other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program will be incorporated into analyses and discussion, when appropriate.
 Consideration during analyses also will be given to confounding factors that may have affected results.